Communal Narcissism: Meaning, Signs And How To Spot It

 2. Constant Need for Admiration and Validation

 These individuals always need others to tell them how great they are.
 Their need for admiration can make them very sensitive to criticism.
-If they don’t get enough praise, they may seek attention in dramatic ways or pull away completely.
+If they do not receive sufficient recognition, they might resort to seeking attention through dramatic actions or withdrawing entirely.

 • Social Validation: They seek approval and recognition, especially in group settings.